-Based on the 2012 Baseline DCIA of 80.21 acres, 1.60 acres of DCIA will need to be disconnected by July 01, 2012 to meet the CT DEEP goal of a 2% disconnection.
+Based on the 2012 Baseline DCIA of 69.75 acres, 1.40 acres of DCIA will need to be disconnected by July 01, 2022 to meet the CT DEEP goal of a 2% disconnection.
 It is anticipated that the DCIA disconnection goal will be met with a combination of municipal and private commercial redevelopment.

 2017 - The Reconstruction of North Main Street project was completed in 2017.
-The project incorporated stormwater infiltration of the entire pavement area for up to a 10-year design storm.
-The DCIA disconnected will be determined before submission of the 2018 MS4 Annual Report.
+The project incorporated stormwater infiltration of the entire pavement area for all design storms up to and including a 25-year design storm.
+0.670 Acre of DCIA was disconnected through this reconstruction.